 Genius.
 Invention.
 Talent.
 Creativity.
 These words describe the highest levels of human performance.
-We see these attributes in business, sports, the arts, and every other pursuit of the human condition.
+We see these attributes in business, sports, the arts, and other disciplines where excellence is recognized.
 When we are engaged in the flow and process of creative problem solving, we get the sense that we are tapping into our greatest potential.

 In his 2005 book, A Whole New Mind, Daniel Pink declares that the MFA (Master of Fine Arts) will soon replace the MBA (Master of Business Administration).
 It is hard to imagine artists taking the place of business leaders unless the market demands qualities of which MBA's are in short supply: creativity, resiliency, flexibility, a high tolerance for risk and ambiguity, and a willingness to fail.
 If you think about those traits in practice, that sounds a lot like the qualities of the founders of AirBnB.